 Cool thing #1

 About a month ago, I was in a musical mood and sat down at my piano and started goofing around.
 Before I knew it, I was plunking out a piano arrangement of “How Great Thou Art.”
 Not sure why that hymn since it’s never been on my top-ten favorites list, but okay.
 I grabbed my manuscript paper and scribbled (literally) all over it.
 My musical handwriting is worse than my regular handwriting, which is scary enough.
 But the music was coming faster than I could write.
 I haven’t written a song that fast in a LONG time.

 Cool thing #2 came a week later

-A man in my ward was asked to sing a solo at the Detroit Mission Home Fireside.
+A man in my congregation was asked to sing a solo at the Detroit Mission Home Fireside.
 He approached me to see if I would accompany him.
 I said yes and asked him what he wanted to sing.

 He said, “I’d love to sing How Great Thou Art, but I don’t want to sing it straight out of the hymnbook.
 I want to do some kind of an arrangement.
 Do you know of any?”

 Now, at times like this my personality begs me to clam up and say nothing.
 I HATE my personality.
 But I went for bold, jumped uncharacteristically out of my comfort zone.

 “Actually . . .
 I’m working on an arrangement right now.
 It’s mostly finished but it’s for a piano solo.
 But, it wouldn’t be too hard to switch it over to a vocal solo.
 What do you think?”

 He was nice enough to trust me, so we gave it a try.
 Not sure how he got through that first rehearsal.
 I was scribbling and scratching things out as he sang.
 But he put up with me.
 He even tolerated the funky timing I added.